Research - Laboratory/Non-Laboratory, Staff/Administrative

 Database management of colony

-HS diploma and some basic science courses are required.
+High school diploma or equivalent and some basic science courses are required.

 Minimum Competencies: (Skills, knowledge, and abilities.)